Tritlo/TastySpectrum/README.md

 --non-sparse-spectrum
 ```

-Use like: `cabal test --test-options "--get-spectrum --spectrum-out=./spectrum.csv"`
+Use like: `cabal test tasty-spectrum-example --test-options "--get-spectrum --spectrum-out=./spectrum.csv"`

 And to print a tree view of the expressions: `cabal run tasty-sbfl -- spectrum.csv tree`